stapply-ai/agent/README.md

 This codebase contains the code to run an eval with the agent and the server that powers the cloud platform of Stapply.

-To run: `uv run python server/main.py`.
+To run: `uv run python -m server.main`.

 ## Setup